bazel-contrib/SIG-rules-authors/go-tutorial.md

 // TODO a couple of images here for object graphs

 The same kind of object graph is used for external dependencies.
-The WORKSPACE file include the definition for gazelle (http_archive) and includes an import for the deps.bzl file.
+The WORKSPACE file includes the definition for gazelle (http_archive) and includes an import for the deps.bzl file.
 The deps.bzl file includes load definitions for the gazelle "go_repository" rule.
 The go_repository rules define various external go dependencies that are then vendored.
-One of those dependencies is cobra, and cobra is used as a dependecy by all of the go files inside of the cmd directory.
-Inside of the BUILD.bazel file in the cmd directory the a "deps" are a parameter passed in the go_libary rule.
+One of those dependencies is cobra, and cobra is used as a dependency by all of the go files inside of the cmd directory.
+Inside of the BUILD.bazel file, located in the cmd directory, the a "deps" are a parameter passed in the go_libary rule.

 ```python
     deps = ["@com_github_spf13_cobra//:go_default_library"],